The Growing Child: 3-Year-Olds

 What can my child say?

-Speech development is very exciting for parents as they watch their children start to speak clearly and interact with others.
-Every child develops speech at his or her own rate, but these are some of the common milestones in this age group:
+Speech development is very exciting for parents as they watch their child start to speak clearly and interact with others.
+Every child develops speech at their own rate, but here are some of the common milestones in this age group:

 Should be able to say about 500 to 900 words